antonhibl/QuantumPlayground.jl/README.md

 ## PhotonPlayGround.jl
 PhotonPlayground.jl serves as a sub-package to QuantumPlayground.jl wherein the user can explore the differences between classical qubit modeled quantum calculations and photonic continuous-variable modeled quantum calculations.
-This sub-package is a WIP and the math is under inspection and refinement still.